 Guys, I nearly forgot… my wee hen hatched two gorgeous chicks yesterday!
 How cute are they?

-You can find more of Clodagh’s sheep farming updates here.
+Find more of Clodagh’s sheep farming updates.